nenadfilipovic/esp8266-micropython-email-notification/README.md

 After you connect board to PC go to 'Device Manager' and under 'Ports' find at which port is your board connected.

-If there is no device connected you need to install serial drivers from
+If there is no device connected you need to install serial drivers from:

 https://sparks.gogo.co.nz/assets/_site_/downloads/CH34x_Install_Windows_v3_4.zip.